 In other words, while amphetamines would certainly help janitors do more work, maybe the outcome wouldn’t be a cleaner building.

 An illustrative example of how little we really know about autophagy and general health comes from a study conducted by scientists at Ben-Gurion University of the Negev.

-Researchers found higher levels of cellular autophagy in obese people than normal people, and that larger more insulin resistant fat cells had higher levels of autophagy than smaller and less insulin resistant ones.
+Researchers found higher levels of blood markers associated with cellular autophagy in obese people than normal people, and that larger and more insulin resistant fat cells showed higher levels of autophagy than smaller and less insulin resistant ones.

-In other words, autophagy was higher in less healthy people and cells than healthy ones, which flies directly into the teeth of claims that higher levels of autophagy are always good or always a good sign.
+In other words, autophagy appeared to be higher in less healthy people and cells than healthy ones, which flies directly into the teeth of claims that higher levels of autophagy are always good or always a good sign.

 This theory is supported by another study conducted by scientists at the University of Campinas, which also found that obesity led to runaway autophagy in the fat cells of both mice and humans.